Here is an overview of the areas in which our solicitors specialise.

 Many home-made Wills do not make their way to Probate, failing to meet the

-and often have unsatisfactory outcomes on top of delays.
+Often have unsatisfactory outcomes on top of delays.
 Home-made Wills

 rarely include administrative provisions to help the executor administer the estate.